Kittery, Maine: Economy

 The Kittery economy is driven by the Portsmouth Naval Shipyard.
 In 2021, 438 shipyard workers lived in Kittery and were paid a combined $37,784,774.
-The shipyard's total economic impact on the whole region in 2021 was $1,322,611,898.
+The shipyard's total economic effect on the region in 2022 was $1,457,952,317 and in 2021 was $1,322,611,898.
+In 2022, 7,251 people were employed at the shipyard.

 The Kittery Outlets is an outdoor shopping area located on Route 1 next to Interstate 95 with over 100 retailers, including national brands and local shops.
+The town in 2024 approved the removal of one of the shopping plazas, The Outlets at Kittery, to be replaced with apartment housing, a hotel, and a restaurant.

 Kittery Foreside is a popular, walkable neighborhood adjacent to the Portsmouth Naval Shipyard that has many commercial businesses, including boutique shops, restaurants, and cafes.
 It also features historic homes, large shade trees, and a number of arts and culture organizations.

 The Weathervane Restaurant chain was founded in Kittery in 1969.
+In 2023, the Portland Press Herald reported that Kittery has the highest per capita number of vegan and vegetarian restaurants and food businesses in Maine.

+Climate change

+In Kittery, coastal property, shoreland infrastructure, and the Portsmouth Naval Shipyard are all vulnerable to rising seas caused by the changing climate.
+Most vulnerable are low-lying roads, the bridges to the Portsmouth Naval Shipyard, other bridges, businesses, a church, a fire station, and the working waterfront.
+To respond to these threats, the town formed a Climate Change Adaptation Committee.

 Arts and culture

 The Kittery Art Association was formed in 1958.
 It manages the KAA Gallery at 2 Walker Street in Kittery Foreside, as a cultural center and exhibition gallery.
 The Kittery Art Association purchased the gallery building in 2022 from the town library, where the property was known as the Taylor Building, for $558,700.
 The Kittery Art Association used to be located at 8 Coleman Avenue in Kittery Point.

 The Rice Public Library was built in 1889 at 8 Wentworth Street.
 The library reopened in 2022 after a $6.1 million renovation.

 The nonprofit The Dance Hall is located in the former Grange Hall in Kittery Foreside.
 It hosts performances and classes in dance and music.